Kai Sotto: Junior national team

 Sotto made his national team debut for the Philippines at the 2017 SEABA Under-16 Championship in Quezon City, Philippines.
 He averaged 16.8 points, 8.5 rebounds and three blocks per game, leading his team to a gold medal.
 Sotto registered 15 points, 12 rebounds and four blocks in an 83–62 win over Malaysia in the final.
 In April 2018, he represented the Philippines at the FIBA Under-16 Asian Championship in Foshan, China, where he led his team to fourth place.
 Sotto averaged 16.8 points, 13.5 rebounds, and 2.5 blocks per game and was named to the tournament's Mythical First Team.
 He recorded 28 points, 21 rebounds and three blocks in a quarterfinal win over Japan, before recording 26 points, 21 rebounds and six blocks in a semifinal loss to China.
 He led the event in rebounds and blocks per game, as well as player efficiency rating (21.5).

 Sotto played for the Philippines at the 2018 FIBA Under-17 World Cup in Argentina, where he averaged 16.4 points, 10.6 rebounds and 2.3 blocks per game.
 He led his team to 13th place, its best finish at the event.
 In a classification game win over Egypt, he had his best performance at the tournament, tallying 28 points, 17 rebounds and three blocks.
 Sotto represented the Philippines at the 2019 FIBA Under-19 World Cup in Heraklion, Greece, where his team finished in 14th place.
 He averaged 11.7 points and 7.9 rebounds, while tying with Ibou Badji for a tournament-high 3.1 blocks per game.

 Senior national team

 Sotto was supposed to make a debut with the senior national team at the 2021 FIBA Asia Cup qualifiers in early 2021 and went to the Philippines.
 However, due to logistical issues and abrupt hosting changes for the qualifiers caused by the COVID-19 pandemic, Sotto had to return the United States to rejoin Ignite.

 On June 16, 2021, Sotto made it to the final 12 man lineup at the 2021 FIBA Asia Cup qualifiers.
 The following year, he played in the fourth window of the 2023 FIBA World Cup qualifiers.

 Sotto was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.

+He played for the team during the November 2024 window of the 2025 FIBA Asia Cup qualifiers playing against New Zealand and Hong Kong.
+He however was rendered unavailable for the national team after sustaining an ACL injury while playing in the Japan B.League in January 2025.
+Sotto returned to the national team after two years in the August 2026 window of the second round of the 2027 FIBA Basketball World Cup qualifiers.